bohanhou14/GapHalu/README.md

+## Official Repo for the paper: [Gaps or Hallucinations?
+Scrutinizing Machine-Generated Legal Analysis for Fine-grained Text Evaluations](https://arxiv.org/abs/2409.09947)

+### News
+This paper and CLERC will be presented at NLLP 2024 (EMNLP) at Miami, Florida!

-Pipeline to generate the detection datasets and run the detection experiments
+### Pipeline to generate the detection datasets and run the detection experiments

 1. Generate prompts for the GPT4o-based detector:
 ```